Stoxum/casinocoin-dev-portal/content/tutorial-multisign.md

 ### 2. Get one signature

-Use the [`sign_for` command](reference-casinocoind.html#sign-for) with the secret key and address of one of the members of your SignerList to get a signature for that member.
+Use the [`sign_for` command](reference-stoxumd.html#sign-for) with the secret key and address of one of the members of your SignerList to get a signature for that member.

 {% include 'snippets/secret-key-warning.md' %}

-    $ casinocoind sign_for csA2LpzuawewSBQXkiju3YQTMzW13pAAdW <rsA2L..'s secret> '{
+    $ stoxumd sign_for csA2LpzuawewSBQXkiju3YQTMzW13pAAdW <rsA2L..'s secret> '{
     >     "TransactionType": "TrustSet",
     >     "Account": "cEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC",
     >     "Flags": 262144,